RayHightower/troop534/source/_posts/2015-03-16-2015-practice-hikes.markdown

 * Turnaround: Shedd Acquarium
 * End: 39th Street & Lake Shore Drive
 * Round-trip distance = 6.2 miles.
-* Estimated Completion time: 11am, depending on the pace of the slowest Scout
+* Estimated Completion time: 11am, depending on the slowest hiker.
 * Please arrive before 8am.
 We will spend ten minutes stretching, and we will hit the trail immediately after that.

 ### What to Bring: Be Prepared